Digital morphogenesis via Schelling segregation

-(which is just slightly less than $\sqrt{2}/4$) these regions are: \begin{inparaenum}[(i)] \item $\tau<\kappa$, \ \item $\tau=\kappa$, \ \item $\kappa<\tau<\frac{1}{2}$, \ \item $\tau= \frac{1}{2} $, \ \item $\tau >\frac{1}{2}$ \end{inparaenum}.
+($\kappa \approx 0.353092313$) these regions are: \begin{inparaenum}[(i)] \item $\tau<\kappa$, \ \item $\tau=\kappa$, \ \item $\kappa<\tau<\frac{1}{2}$, \ \item $\tau= \frac{1}{2} $, \ \item $\tau >\frac{1}{2}$ \end{inparaenum}.
 In fact we shall not consider the case $\tau =\kappa$, but the behaviour for all other values of $\tau$ is given by the theorems below.
 Perhaps the most surprising fact is that, in some cases, increasing $\tau$ almost certainly leads to decreased segregation.
 The assumption is always that we work with $n\gg w$, i.e.\ all results hold for all $n$ which are sufficiently large compared to $w$.
 A \emph{run} of length $d$ is a set of $d$-many consecutive nodes all of the same type. \emph{Complete segregation} refers to any configuration in which there exists a single run to which all $\alpha$ nodes belong.

+The first theorem deals with low values of $\tau$, and formally establishes the (perhaps rather intuitive) idea that very low levels of intolerance lead to low levels of segregation:

 \begin{thm} Suppose $\tau<\kappa$ and $\epsilon>0$.
 For all sufficiently large $w$, if a node $u$ is chosen uniformly at random, then the probability that any node in $\mathcal{N}(u)$ is ever involved in a swap is $<\epsilon$.
-Thus there exists a constant $d$ such that, for sufficiently large $w$, the probability $u$ belongs to a run of length $>d$ in the final configuration is $<\epsilon$. \end{thm}
+Thus there exists a constant $d$ such that, for sufficiently large $w$, the probability $u$ belongs to a run of length $>d$ in the final configuration is $<\epsilon$.\footnote{A comment on conventions concerning quantification may be in order here.
+In the statement of Theorem \ref{1} we fix $\tau$ and $\epsilon$ and then conclude that, for all sufficiently large $w$, a certain statement holds.
+It is to be understood here that how large one has to take $w$ may depend upon $\tau$ and $\epsilon$.
+Similarly, in Theorem \ref{3}, how large one has to take $w$, and then how large $n$ must be in comparison to $w$, may depend upon $\tau$ and $\epsilon$.
+The upshot of this is that, where we subsequently make multiple uses of the weak law of large numbers, there shall be no requirement of \emph{uniform} convergence for the random variables in question.} \end{thm}